lindseyljones/BiteBackProject/README.md

 ## My Responsibilities

-### I was the Requirement Manager for this project development team.
-I handled the requirement elicitation process, created the GitHub issues and generated requirements needed to produce a final project that meets the needs of the potential users.
+### I was the Requirements Manager for this product development team.
+I handled the requirement elicitation process, created the GitHub issues, and generated requirements needed to produce a final project that meets the needs of the potential users.

 ### On the code side, I helped implement the functionality of the site by creating the following features:
 - uploading profile pictures from google login information